Rovo-3/UnderwaterStitch/README.md

 Customization
 ```
 main.py
+Line
-90      ordered     --> "True" if images are manually ordered or "False"
+├─90      ordered     --> "True" if images are manually ordered or "False"
-84      sc.seamless --> "True" if needed feathering or "False"
+├─94      sc.seamless --> "True" if needed feathering or "False"
-124     method      --> "bf" or "knn"
+├─124     method      --> "bf" or "knn"
-130     path        --> "path to images"
+└─130     path        --> "path to images"
 ```

 ## Stitch Result